-When we hear the word “ultrasound,” we typically imagine a pregnant woman getting her first glimpse of her unborn child on a little screen.
-An obstetric sonogram is a procedure we are most familiar with, but an ultrasound can be used to examine the internal workings of pretty much any part of the human body.
+When we hear the word "ultrasound," we typically imagine a pregnant woman getting her first glimpse of her unborn child on a little screen.
+An obstetric sonogram is a procedure we are most familiar with, but an ultrasound may be used to examine the internal workings of pretty much any part of the human body.

 It's a job that requires technical savvy, detailed knowledge of human anatomy, and the interpersonal skills necessary to make a patient feel at ease during the procedure.

 Being an ultrasound technician may seem like a daunting job, but it only takes a minimum of two years to complete the schooling necessary.
 Compared to other medical fields, pursing a career as a sonographer is not a long one at all.

 An ultrasound machine uses high-frequency sound waves to capture images of a patient's internal organs and tissues.
 As an ultrasound technician, you would operate the equipment that conducts the ultrasound.
 Once you have captured the images, a physician may look at them and make a diagnosis.

 We are most familiar with the use of ultrasound to monitor a mother during pregnancy, but the ultrasound machine has other uses.
 You may use a sonogram machine to analyze breast tissue, examine the brain and spinal cord, and examine organs in the abdominal cavity.